nuuuwan/news_lk3_data/README.md

 *2024-04-17 20:10:00* · [`dailymirrorlk`](https://www.dailymirror.lk/breaking-news/Post-mortem-reveals-cause-of-Palitha-Thewarapperumas-death/108-280849) · `en`

-Kalutara, Apil 17 (Daily Mirror) - The post-mortem examination of former Deputy Minister Palitha Thewarapperuma has determined that severe internal organ damage from electrocution had caused his death.
+Kalutara, April 17 (Daily Mirror) - The post-mortem examination of former Deputy Minister Palitha Thewarapperuma has determined that severe internal organ damage from electrocution had caused his death.

 The post-mortem examination was conducted by the Chief Judicial Medical Officer at the Nagoda General Hospital today.

 Following the post-mortem, Thewarapperuma's remains were handed over to his wife.

-Family members announced that his funeral will be held this Friday (10).
+Family members announced that his funeral will be held this Friday (19).

 ◼️